Multrees Investor Services Limited Pillar 3 Disclosure and Policy for an IFPRU Firm as at 31st December 2016

 On-going risk reporting provides the Board, the Audit & Risk Committee and senior management with risk management information concerning Multrees’ risk exposure.
-This information also forms part of the Firm’s ICAAP.
+This information also forms part of the firm’s ICAAP.
 The Firm is committed to managing the applicable risks to the business and maintaining an effective internal control structure which includes oversight, monitoring and reporting of risks.
 Through independent lines of reporting for risk oversight and operations, our risk governance policies are designed to provide objective assessments and monitoring of risks.
-Management regularly reviews the level of risk it regards as appropriate in order to operate within its regulatory obligations and achieve its business objectives.
+Management regularly reviews the level of risk it regards as appropriate in order to operate within its regulatory obligations and achieve it business objectives.

-Risk management within Multrees is based on a ‘three lines of defence’ model, as follows:
+Risk management within Multrees is based on a ‘three lines of defence’ model, as follows:-

-Multrees is committed to on-going review and development of all three lines of defence in line with its businesses scale and risk profile.
+Multrees is committed to on-going review and development all three lines of defence in line with its businesses scale and risk profile.

 The Firm aims to develop systems and controls to mitigate risk to ensure they remain within the documented risk appetite.

-The Firm sets its risk appetite by considering the material risks in the business and then evaluates the level of acceptable risk, either subjective or objective, and the related measurements.
+The firm sets its risk appetite by considering the material risks in the business and then evaluates the level of acceptable risk, either subjective or objective, and the related measurements.
 Any risk exceeding the risk appetite will be reported to the ARC along with the action plans to bring the risk back within tolerance.

 For those key risks which cannot be controlled the residual financial risk is quantified and included in the ICAAP Pillar 2 assessment and additional Capital may be held against it.

 Credit Risk - The Firm’s main exposures to credit risk is the risk that custody and administration fees cannot be collected, and cash held with banks.
 The Firm holds corporate cash with banks assigned high credit ratings.
-Multrees carries out initial and on-going due diligence on new clients, including assessment of their credit risk, and all of the current clients are FCA regulated, further reducing our exposure to credit risk.
+Multrees carries out initial and on-going due diligence on new clients, including assessment of their credit risk, and all of the current clients are appropriately regulated, further reducing our exposure to credit risk.
 Credit risk exposure is therefore considered low and can be mitigated by process controls and, if necessary, can be funded from its capital and liquidity provisions.

 Market Risk is the risk of loss due to adverse changes in the financial markets.
 The Company does not trade on its own account so exposure is limited.
 However, capital market fluctuations can have an effect on client activity and Assets Under Custody (AUC).
 Revenue earned by the Firm will be impacted by overall market performance and prices due to the practice of levying fees as a percentage of AUA.
 However, comparison of historical market movements against revenue has shown that the impact on Multrees is less than actual market movements, due to a combination of minimum fees and the expertise of the Wealth Manager clients.
 Multrees also has a limited exposure to market risk through foreign currency exchange rate movements for any assets held on the Firm’s Balance Sheet denominated in a foreign currency.
 Market Risk is mitigated therefore through the pricing structure and underlying client base, and exposure is therefore low.

 Settlement Risk - Multrees does not offer contractual settlement to customers so has no settlement risk.
-Multrees does provide a FFX product, but this is provided as a matched principal and settlement risk is mitigated contractually as far as possible.
+Multrees does provide a FFX service, but this is provided as a matched principal and settlement risk is mitigated contractually as far as possible.

 Multrees does not run a trading book or take proprietary positions so it is not required to calculate Operational Risk under the FCA’s rules, instead the Fixed Overhead Requirement acts as a proxy for the Pillar 1 Capital.
 Notwithstanding this, Multrees has implemented a risk management framework to remove or mitigate the risks inherent in its business and associated with operation errors, including administrative errors, process failures, loss of IT services and competence and negligence of employees.
 This recognises that operational risk is a significant risk area within Multrees if not carefully managed.
-Multrees uses its Risk & Compliance monitoring team, and the ORC team to reinforce and oversee the operation of these controls and the risk framework.
+Multrees uses its Risk & Compliance and Internal Control teams to reinforce and oversee the operation of these controls and the risk framework.
 If required, third parties may also be engaged to undertake independent reviews as a third line of defence.
 The operational risk framework in place to mitigate operational risks includes:

 The Board is satisfied that all foreseeable operational risks can be mitigated by process controls, and where necessary, can be funded from capital provisions under the Pillar 2 assessment.